Table of Contents

 - Studying the signs of domestic violence or mental illness.

+These evaluations and assessments are done on deeper grounds.
+They also include working with child witnesses and assessing the mental conditions of those involved in a lawsuit.
 Besides helping criminals, forensic psychologists can also help other professionals.
 This would include people in the legal system – such as lawyers, juries, and judges – to better understand the motives behind criminal activity.
-They might even choose to fight lawsuits against the minority and deprived sections of society.
+They might even fight lawsuits against the minority and deprived sections of society.

 Difference between Forensic Psychology and Criminal Psychology